Manan-529/Reading-Assistant-Chrome-Extension/README.md

 - **Reading Time Estimation:** Estimates the time required to read a web page.
 - **Text Highlighting:** Allows users to highlight text on any web page.
 - **Text-to-Speech:** Reads the web page content aloud.
+- **Stop Text-to-Speech:** Stops the ongoing text-to-speech when needed.
 - **Reading Mode:** Removes distractions and formats the web page for easier reading.

 ## Installation